CLeARoboticsLab/ros_sockets/README.md

 - `port`: TCP port the node will listen on.
 This must be an integer between 1024 and 65535 and match the port that control commands are being sent to.
 It is recommended to select a port around 40000 to 60000.

 - `timestep`: Timestep duration in seconds.
 This duration will elapse between each velocity command when a sequence (array) of velocity commands is sent to the node.
 This argument should be set to match the timestep from the solver that is sending control input sequences to this node.
-Default is `1.0` sec if left blank.

 #### Launching the node